 Perhaps, unsurprisingly, with his own studio to run, James’ diary entries become increasingly more infrequent – his tenth and last diary in the series runs from 1905 right up to the July 1914 when he returned from a fortnight’s holiday in Switzerland.

-Later that very month, of course, Europe descended into war – James’ story will continue in part two.
+Later that very month, of course, Europe descended into war – James’s story continues in part two.

 All quotes taken from James Speight’s diaries (‘I-X’), Warwickshire County Record Office reference CR4453/1-10.